contao/docs/docs/manual/cli/user.en.md

 ## contao:user:password

-Change of a user password:
+Change of a user password ( requires a username as an argument ).
+If the command is executed without options, the required information is requested interactively.

 ```bash
 php vendor/bin/contao-console contao:user:password --help